 cdc moratorium on evictions

-The Centers for Disease Control and Prevention (CDC) issued a national moratorium on evictions related to the COVID-19 pandemic, effective through Dec.
-31, 2020.
+The Centers for Disease Control and Prevention (CDC) extended the national moratorium on evictions related to the COVID-19 pandemic through March 31, 2021.
 Tenants need to meet certain criteria to qualify for eviction protection, and they are required to act in order to receive it, by filling out this CDC form and delivering it to their landlord.